Multi-Instance Multi-Label Learning: Solving MIML Problems by Regularization

 \subsection{Handling Class-Imbalance}

-The above solution may be improved further if we explicitly take into account the instance-level class-imbalance, that is, for any class label the number of \textit{positive} instances is much fewer than the number of \textit{negative} instances in MIML problems.
+The above solution may be improved further if we explicitly take into account the instance-level class-imbalance, that is, for any class label the number of \textit{positive} instances is smaller than the number of \textit{negative} instances in MIML problems.

 We can roughly estimate the \textit{imbalance rate}, which is the ratio of the number of positive instances to that of negative instances, for each class label using the strategy adopted by \cite{Kuck:deFreitas2005}.
 In detail, for a specific label $y \in \mathcal{Y}$, we can divide the training bags $\{(X_1, Y_1), (X_2, Y_2), \cdots, (X_m, Y_m)\}$ into two subsets, $A_1 = \{(X_i, Y_i) | y \in Y_i\}$ and $A_2 = \{(X_i, Y_i) | y \notin Y_i\}$.
 It is obvious that all the instances in $A_2$ are negative to $y$.
 Then, for every $(X_i, Y_i)$ in $A_1$, assuming that the instances of different labels is roughly equally distributed, the number of positive instances of $y$ in $(X_i, Y_i)$ is roughly $n_i \times {1 \over |Y_i|} $ where $|Y_i|$ returns the number of labels in $Y_i$.
 Thus, the imbalance rate of $y$ is: